BrunoBiluca/web/content/articles/dice-tutorial-part-1/article.content.en.md

 }
 ```

 With this test, we expect that the creation of a Dice is successful and it has 6 sides, each one indexed by a number.
 More than that we test the boundaries of the dice.
+In case an invalid dice side is requested the code is prepared to handle it.

-The implementation to pass this test is the following
+As TDD suggests the implementation to pass a test need to be a minimal one.
+In this case, a minimal implementation to pass this test is the following:

 ```c#
 using System;